-- Inflation, which has increased the costs of raw materials, components, labor, energy, and logistical services; - · Availability of skilled labor, global energy sources, raw materials and electronic components; and - Constrained logistics capacity related to the movement of goods around the globe.
+- · Inflation, which has increased the costs of raw materials, components, labor, energy, and logistical services; - · Availability of skilled labor, global energy sources, raw materials and electrical components; and - Constrained logistics capacity related to the movement of goods around the globe.

-The shortages of certain raw materials and components, delays in global transportation and the scarcity of labor in our manufacturing facilities may increase our lead times for some of our product offerings.
+The shortages of certain raw materials and components, delays in global transportation and the scarcity of labor in our manufacturing facilities are contributing to product backlogs and increasing our lead times in some of our product lines.
 During our fiscal year 2022, significant inflationary pressures are impacting our supply chain costs in certain areas.
 Our raw material and freight costs have been particularly impacted and these increased costs are pressuring our operating expenses and the costs of our investments.
 We are mitigating these inflationary pressures through the following:

-- Driving strategic procurement initiatives to leverage alternatives sources of raw material and transportation; - · Implementing cost-containment measures, as well as intensifying continuous improvement and restructuring programs in our manufacturing and distribution facilities; - · Continuing strategic rationalization programs across multiple product lines as part of our simplification strategy; and - Optimizing our sales through product allocation and price management.
+- · Driving strategic procurement initiatives to leverage alternatives sources of raw material and transportation; - · Intensifying continuous improvement programs in our manufacturing and distribution facilities; - · Continuing strategic rationalization programs across multiple product lines as part of our simplification strategy; and - Optimizing our sales through product allocation and price initiatives.

-The COVID-19 pandemic continues to drive volatility in global economic conditions.
-Resurgences in COVID-19 infections or new strains of the virus may affect the prioritization of acute and non-acute healthcare utilization, which may temporarily weaken future demand for certain of our products and increase the demand for other of our products.
-The pandemic has also contributed to the inflationary pressures and supply chain disruptions discussed above and these challenges could persist if governments impose lockdowns, quarantine requirements and other restrictions in order to control rates of COVID-19 infections, such as in China.
-Additionally, the pandemic has escalated challenges that existed for global healthcare systems prior to the pandemic, including budget constraints and staffing shortages, particularly shortages of nursing staff.
-Healthcare institutions may take actions to mitigate any persistent pressures on their budgets and such actions could impact the future demand for our products and services.
+The COVID-19 pandemic continues to drive volatility in global economic conditions as governments around the world implement various measures to slow and control the ongoing spread of the virus.
+Resurgences in COVID-19 infections or new strains of the virus may affect the prioritization of acute and non-acute healthcare utilization, which may temporarily weaken future demand for certain of our products.
+The pandemic has also contributed to the inflationary pressures and supply chain disruptions discussed above and these challenges could persist if governments continue to impose lockdowns, quarantine requirements and other restrictions in order to control rates of COVID-19 infections, such as in China.
+Additionally, the pandemic has escalated challenges that existed for global healthcare systems prior to the pandemic, such as staffing shortages, including nursing shortages, and budget constraints.

-While resurgences of COVID-19 infections have continued to occur in various countries around the world, demand for our SARS-CoV-2 diagnostics tests and injection devices used for COVID-19 vaccinations has been volatile and has declined from the peak testing and vaccination levels reached earlier in the pandemic.
-As discussed below, our third quarter fiscal year 2022 revenues in our Life Sciences segment reflected sales related to COVID-19-only diagnostic testing on the BD VeritorTM Plus and BD MaxTM Systems of \$76 million, compared with revenues from such testing products in the prior-year period of \$300 million.
-During the third quarter of fiscal year 2022, revenues in our Life Sciences segment benefited from high demand for our combination influenza/COVID-19 testing assays.
+While resurgences of COVID-19 infections have continued to occur in various countries around the world, demand for our SARS-CoV-2 diagnostics tests and injection devices used for COVID-19 vaccinations has declined from levels reached during the highest peaks in COVID-19 infections.
+As discussed below, our second quarter fiscal year 2022 revenues in our Life Sciences segment reflected sales related to COVID-19-only diagnostic testing on the BD VeritorTM Plus and BD MaxTM Systems of \$214 million, compared with revenues from such testing products in the prior-year period of \$474 million.
+During the second quarter of fiscal year 2022, revenues in our Life Sciences segment benefited from high demand for our new combination influenza/COVID-19 testing assays.

 Geopolitical conditions may also impact our operations.
 Our operations in Russia and Ukraine are not material to our financial results, and as such, the conflict between Russia and Ukraine has not materially impacted our results of operations to date.
-However, the continuation of the Russia-Ukraine military conflict and/or an escalation of the conflict beyond its current scope may weaken the global economy and could result in additional inflationary pressures and supply chain constraints, including the unavailability of energy.
+However, the continuation of the Russia-Ukraine military conflict and/or an escalation of the conflict beyond its current scope may weaken the global economy and could result in additional inflationary pressures and supply chain constraints.

 Due to the significant uncertainty that exists relative to the duration and overall impact of the macroeconomic factors discussed above, our future operating performance, particularly in the short-term, may be subject to volatility.
-The impacts of macroeconomic conditions on our business, results of operations, financial condition and cash flows are dependent on certain factors, including those discussed in our 2021 Annual Report on Form 10-K (the "2021 Annual Report") and subsequent Quarterly Reports on Form 10-Q.
+The impacts of macroeconomic conditions on our business, results of operations, financial condition and cash flows is dependent on certain factors, including those discussed in Item 1A.
+Risk Factors in this report and in our 2021 Annual Report on Form 10-K (the "2021 Annual Report").